Alice-Mbaluka/SQL_project-MWC/Starting_with_Question.md

 WHERE availability_365 <30;

--- Percentage of listings available for instant booking SELECT
+-- Percentage of listings available for instant booking SELECT CONCAT(ROUND(
-    (COUNT(*) FILTER (WHERE instant_bookable = TRUE) * 100.0 / COUNT(*)) AS instant_booking_percentage
+		(SELECT COUNT(INSTANT_BOOKABLE)
-FROM
+			FROM capetown_airbnb_listings
-    capetown_airbnb_listings;
+			WHERE INSTANT_BOOKABLE = 'true')::NUMERIC /
+		(SELECT COUNT(*)
+			FROM capetown_airbnb_listings)::NUMERIC * 100,2),'%') AS PERCENTAGE_AVAILABLE_FOR_INSTANT_BOOKING;

 Answer:
-Total number of listings available for more than 90 days a year:
-Total number of listings available for less than 30 days a year:
-Total listings available for instant booking: 5874
+Total number of listings available for more than 90 days a year: 14998 Total number of listings available for less than 30 days a year: 3842 Percentage of listings available for instant booking: 27.81%

 Question 4: What are the different types of properties available and their counts?
 Which property type has the highest average price?
 Write a query to show the correlation between review and pricing.